liangqing/syncrypto/README.rst

 encrypted folder, but also syncing from encrypted folder to plain text folder.
 ``syncrypto`` will choose the newest file.

+If conflict happens, ``syncrypto`` will rename the plaintext file(add 'conflict' word in it), and sync the encrypted file.

 ``syncrypto`` never delete files, if files or folders should be deleted or over written by the syncing algorithm, ``syncrypto`` just move the files or folders to the trash, the trash in encrypted folder located at _syncrypto/trash,